- Cases of telemedicine in orthopedic practices

 - Patients can personalize the ratings by filtering based on age, sex, weight, fitness level, as well as pre-existing conditions.

-- Users have access to treatment reviews, as well as specific treatment recommendations given by either health experts or patients in the community.
+- Users have access to treatment reviews, as well as specific treatment recommendations are given by either health experts or patients in the community.

 The entire telemedicine sphere is very promising and beneficial to both doctors and patients.
 Despite the adoption challenges, the advantages far outweigh the risks.
 This technology will be used globally in a few years, so now is the best time to deploy a telehealth solution for your needs.
-Here at Archer Software, we adopt the most efficient healthcare-based technology and develop competitive solutions that fit your company’s needs and requirements.
+Here at Cprime Studios, we adopt the most efficient healthcare-based technology and develop competitive solutions that fit your company’s needs and requirements.

 Contact us at firstname.lastname@example.org to learn more.